Back

 14. Cocoa

 The leverage available for commodity CFDs trading is up to 10:1 with the exception of gold which is 20:1.
-This is consistent with other brokers such as Pepperstone and IC Markets.
+This is consistent with other brokers including IC Markets and Pepperstone Leverage.

 Plus500 ETFs Trading Leverage